-- Malicious employees that have knowledge of networks or access to them.
+- Harmful employees that have knowledge of networks or access to them.

-- Employees that are careless or unaware of safe technological practices (e.g., use weak passwords, visit websites that aren’t authorized, or open links and attachments from sources that could potentially be unsafe).
+- Employees who are unaware of safe technological practices (e.g., use weak passwords, visit websites that aren’t authorized, or open links and attachments from potentially unsafe sources).

 - The use of mobile phones and personal devices to perform business operations.

 - Third parties gaining access to data through cloud servers.

 - Devices with software or firmware that are unpatched or unpatchable, allowing for security vulnerabilities.

 - The use of third-party service providers who maintain parts of a business’ system, but don’t use security-best practices.
 As a result, they do not ensure that the system doesn’t get hacked through default password or malware from the Internet.

 What kinds of costs could a cyber attack incur?

 - Alerts to customers informing them of a privacy breach